 Another style of bullet features an expanding base replete with a soft plastic flange.
 This design can pose problems if the rifle is dropped or otherwise jarred.
 That's because a sharp jolt can rather unceremoniously separate the flange form the bullet, resulting in a gap between the powder charge and the base of the bullet.
 Even worse, the intrinsically soft flange is prone to rupturing during firing, which in turn degrades accuracy and bleeds off muzzle velocity.
 Because the bullets are typically cast of a soft lead alloy, terminal performance is not peak.

 Enter Federal's studious ballisticians, garbed in white lab coats and hunkered down alongside their shooting chronometers and laptops.
-What they came up with has been dubbed the B.O.R.
+Ultimately what they came up with has been dubbed the B.O.R.
 Lock MZ system, a veritable 200-yard range muzzle loader bullet.
 Unlike sabots, or belted bullets, the Federal design features a polymer cup permanently attached to the bullet base.
 Both the bullet and its cup measure a slightly narrower diameter than the bore.
 Upon ignition of the powder charge, the cup climbs forward and up onto raised banks strategically located on the bullet shank, effectively increasing bullet diameter, which in turn engages the rifling and seals the bore.
 The net payoff is of course optimized velocity and accuracy.

 The acronym B.O.R. stands for Bullet Obturating Ramp.
 With B.O.R.'s polymer cup pushes up and out into the rifling the bore is sealed tight against combustion gas.
 Further, it features a hard, fiber-reinforced polymer ring the scrubs fouling all the way from the breech to the muzzle, decreasing the need to clean the bore between shots, and making it easier to seat the bullet each time at the same exact depth.
 Because there is no sabot, loading force is half that of most sabot bullets.